scherler/Modern-JavaScript-Explained-For-Dinosaurs/part2.md

 This results in pagespeed optimizations as the browser can quickly serve the shared code from cache, rather than being forced to load a larger bundle whenever a new page is visited.

+Now that we have a nice performing integration of react let us create our first react app.